 - Patient's Willingness to Recommend HOPD or ASC to Family or Friends

-The Centers for Medicare & Medicaid Services (CMS) began developing this survey in 2012 using the principles and guidelines established by the Agency for Healthcare Research and Quality’s (AHRQ) CAHPS program.
+The Centers for Medicare & Medicaid Services (CMS) began developing the Outpatient and Ambulatory Surgery Survey in 2012 using the principles and guidelines established by the Agency for Healthcare Research and Quality's (AHRQ) CAHPS program.

 Initial instrument development.
 The goal of the survey development process was to identify and include dimensions of care that patients and other consumers want or need to inform their choice of an HOPD or ASC.
 This process included:

 - Reviewing surveys submitted as a result of a public call for measures.

 - Reviewing existing literature.

 - Conducting focus groups with patients who had a recent outpatient surgery or procedure.

 Refining the instrument.
 To ensure the usefulness of the draft instrument, the team responsible for its development conducted cognitive interviews with patients to test their understanding and ability to answer the questions and obtained stakeholder input on the draft survey and implementation approach.

 Field test.
 A field test was conducted in the summer of 2014 with 36 facilities (18 HOPDs and 18 ASCs) to test the reliability and validity of the survey items and implementation procedures.
 Based on the field test findings, the survey instrument was revised and finalized.
 The final survey has 37 items.